 We’re pleased to say that the response has been strong, even in our first year.
 We’ll analyse the results in 2014 and use them to further refine our approach.

 We regularly host a forum for our suppliers focused on sustainability issues relevant to the scope of services they provide to PwC.
 At our 2013 supplier sustainability forum we offered attendees the opportunity to learn more about the CDP, and how to respond, at a workshop also supported by staff from the CDP itself, and some of our own CDP experts.
 The feedback from suppliers was very positive.

 We're working across the global network of PwC firms on an integrated Supplier Relationship Management programme.
 This focuses on increasing the value from our relationships with suppliers through collaboration, and a key activity is aligning the way we address supplier sustainability obligations across the network, focusing on continual improvement and innovation.

-Fair business is part of our culture and we treat others as we would want to be treated ourselves.
-This philosophy extends to our suppliers and we collaborate to ensure a positive working experience for their staff in the delivery of services that help run our business.
+“Doing the right thing” is part of our culture.
+We try to avoid asking our suppliers to realise standards more onerous than our own, and work with them to achieve a positive experience for their staff in the delivery of services that help run our business.